 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
-Updates to the statement details in October 2022 are in blue and September 2023 are in purple.
+Updates to the statement details in October 2022 are in blue, September 2023 are in purple and July 2024 are in green.